lukewoodcock/rugbymatch/exercices/Ex2.md

 * a scrum is valid if each team has a scrum (Check the `Team.kt` class, which now has an extra method)
 * a line out is valid if each team has the same amount of players

-Run the tests for SetPieces.
-(Do not forget to remove the `@Disabled` annotation.
+Run the tests for SetPieces (do not forget to remove the `@Disabled` annotation).

 ### b - Inheritance
 As we are building an application registering all the events in a rugby game, we will start writing events for the played set pieces.
-For this we will be using the `ApplicationEvent` from Spring: an application event has a source (object the object on which the event initially occurred) and all the data related to the event.
+For this we will be using the `ApplicationEvent` from Spring: an application event has a source (the object on which the event initially occurred) and all the data related to the event.

-In the file [GameEvents.kt](../src/main/kotlin/com/paulienvanalst/rugbymatch/events/GameEvents.kt) add a SetPieceEvent class *implementing ApplicationEvent from Spring*.
+In the file [GameEvents.kt](../src/main/kotlin/com/paulienvanalst/rugbymatch/events/GameEvents.kt) I have added a SetPieceEvent class *implementing ApplicationEvent from Spring*.
 Data related to this event is a SetPiece and a winning team.
 `SetPieceEvent` is the parent class of the events that will follow later in the exercise.
-Therefore we will make it a `sealed` class.
+Therefore I have made it a `sealed` class.
 For more information check the [Kotlin docs](http://kotlinlang.org/docs/reference/sealed-classes.html)

 Now as we are playing Scrums and LineOuts, we are making two type of Events: